 Walking with Elephants

-Further into the walk we end up in a valley with high hills up on either side.
-The plants are overgrown and grass is up to my knees off the narrow path.
+Further, into the walk, we end up in a valley with high hills up on either side.
+The plants are overgrown and the grass is up to my knees off the narrow path.
 The elephants start spreading themselves out and exploring the area.

 A teenage elephant starts walking up the steep hill on one side.
-With each two steps she makes she slides back down one.
+With every two steps she makes, she slides back down one.
 We all wonder what could she be doing and what could be at the very top.
-Though, once she reaches the top she turns around and to our surprise lays down and starts sliding down.
+Though once she reaches the top she turns around and to our surprise lays down and starts sliding down.
 I guess everyone enjoys a good slide.
 We all have a good laugh, because how often do you see an elephant doing that!

-After about an hour and a half playing in the dirt with the elephants we decide to walk back towards the village.
+After about an hour and a half of playing in the dirt with the elephants, we decide to walk back towards the village.
 The mahouts and their elephants lead the way through the dry Chiang Mai landscape.

 Bathing The Elephants

-Once back in the village we pile into the tray of a pick up truck are driven down towards the river for elephant bathing.
-With the wind in my hair and hot sun beating down this is the true definition of a good day.
-One of the girls I meet is a director from Los Angeles.
-We chill out taking a few photos of each other, as each of us is pretty decent behind the camera.
-Young Thai boys enjoy the refreshing water as we watch on while they take turns jumping in.
+Once back in the village we pile into the tray of a pickup truck are driven down towards the river for elephant bathing.
+With the wind in my hair and the hot sun beating down this is the true definition of a good day.

 After killing time for twenty minutes the elephants soon emerge from around the corner.
 The truck arrives with more food for the elephants and they get all excited.
 We are given brushes and each one jumps into the water to cool down.
 None of the elephants are forced in and once they are over swimming they walk on out and hang around on the river bank.